Normative Feeling: Socially Patterned Affective Mechanisms: Discussion

-We then use our definition to extend norms to the mechanistic realm, to propose a mechanistic regularity.
-A mechanistic regularity rather than a particular behaviour specified by one value (e.g. selfishness), is a collection of values that specify a culturally patterned version of a psychological mechanism, in this case affect.
+Further, our study shows how a social preference is "smeared" across the mechanism's weights and opens the door to talk about how norms may emerge in a mechanism rather than a particular behaviour specified by one value (e.g. selfishness).
+Thinking of norms as a collection of values that specify a socially patterned version of a psychological mechanism, in this case, mood.
 This then defines certain behavioural tendencies in certain situations and changes over time.
-This opens up considering how even very simple systems become culturally patterned and offers a richer conception of norms that takes into account the underlying mechanism producing the behaviour and not only the behaviour itself.
-This is similar to the approach taken by the Evolutionary Game Theory community in the context of the genetic evolution of behaviour, studying the evolutionary dynamics mechanisms variables in an equation, that specify some sort of mechanism (e.g. Rescorla Wagner learning) rather than a single variable that defines a strategy \cite{mcnamara_integrating_2009,taborsky_towards_2021,mcnamara_game_2022}.
+This opens up considering how even very simple systems become socially patterned and offers a richer conception of norms that takes into account the underlying mechanism producing the behaviour and not only the behaviour itself.
+This is similar to the approach taken by the Evolutionary Game Theory community in the context of the genetic evolution of behaviour, studying the evolutionary dynamics mechanisms variables in an equation, that specify some sort of mechanism (e.g. Rescorla-Wagner learning) rather than a single variable that defines a strategy \cite{mcnamara_integrating_2009,taborsky_towards_2021,mcnamara_game_2022}.